EduardoKenji/multilayer-perceptron-numpy-array/README.md

 <img src="pictures/np_multilayer_perceptron.PNG" width="400">

-The NumPy arrays implementation is almost 50 times faster than the Python lists implementation (0.4 seconds per epoch vs 18~19 seconds per epoch)
+The NumPy arrays implementation is almost 50 times faster than the Python lists implementation (0.4 seconds per epoch vs 18~19 seconds per epoch).
+The NumPy arrays implementation optimizes the feedforward and the backpropagation.